Context LatticeBy Private Memory Corp

 • Updated shared SVG architecture panels used by both README and website.

-• Reflected current staged retrieval lanes: fast topic_rollups + qdrant + postgres_pgvector, deep async mindsdb + mongo_raw + letta + memory_bank.
+• Reflected current staged retrieval lanes: fast topic_rollups + qdrant in local lite, Qdrant plus pgvector for full/operator stacks, deep async mindsdb + mongo_raw + letta + memory_bank.

 • Updated runtime ownership copy to show Go ingress on :8075, Rust hot path, and Python fallback on :18075.